-- 10. (1) If, after the date of expropriation, a person claims to have held an unregistered right in the expropriated property for which that person has not been compensated, the expropriating authority must request that person to deliver within 30 days of receipt of the request, subject to section 25, a copy of any written instrument in which the unregistered right is contained, if such instrument is in his or her possession or under his or her control, or any other evidence to substantiate the claim. - (2) If the unregistered right, claimed as contemplated in subsection (1), pertains to the use of improvements on expropriated land, the evidence required in terms of subsection (1) must include- - (a) a full description of those improvements; - (b) an affidavit or affirmation by the person concerned stating whether those 30 improvements were erected by that person and if so, whether the materials used for erecting those improvements were owned by that person; and - (c) the amount claimed as compensation for such unregistered right, together with details or a report, if any, on how the amount is computed. - (3) After receipt of the evidence requested in terms of subsection (1) and if the 35 unregistered right claimed pertains to land, the expropriating authority may forward that evidence to the Directors-General responsible for rural development and land reform, for mineral resources and for water and sanitation, as the case may be, for assistance in the verification of such claim. - (4) A Director-General referred to in subsection (3) must submit comments within 30-40 days of receipt of the request contemplated in that section. - (5) (a) The expropriating authority must decide on the claim contemplated in subsection (1) within 20 days of expiry of the period referred to in subsection (4) and notify the claimant in writing of the decision. - (b) If the expropriating authority accepts the claim contemplated in subsection (1), the expropriating authority must serve the notice contemplated in section 11(2) on such claimant. - (c) If the expropriating authority does not accept the claim contemplated in subsection (1), the expropriating authority must inform the claimant accordingly in writing.
+10. (1) If, after the date of expropriation, a person claims to have held an unregistered right in the expropriated property for which that person has not been compensated, the expropriating authority must request that person to deliver within 30 days of receipt of the request, subject to section 25, a copy of any written instrument evidencing or giving effect to the unregistered right, if such instrument is in his or her possession or under his or her control, or any other evidence to substantiate the claim.

+- (2) If the unregistered right, claimed as contemplated in subsection(1), pertains to the use of improvements on expropriated land, the evidence required in terms of subsection (1) must include- - (a) a full description of those improvements; - (b) an affidavit or affirmation by the person concerned stating whether those improvements were erected by that person and if so, whether the materials used for erecting those improvements were owned by that person; and - (c) the amount claimed as compensation for such unregistered right, together with details or a report, if any, on how the amount is computed. - (3) After receipt of the evidence requested in terms of subsection (1) and if the unregistered right claimed pertains to land, the expropriating authority may forward that evidence to the Directors-General responsible for rural development and land reform, for environmental affairs, for mineral resources and for water and sanitation, and to the accounting authority of any other organ of state, as the case may be, for assistance in the verification of such claim. - (4) A Director-General or accounting authority referred to in subsection (3) must submit comments within 30 days of receipt of the request contemplated in that section. - (5) (a) The expropriating authority must decide on the claim contemplated in subsection (1) within 20 days of expiry of the period referred to in subsection (4) and notify the claimant in writing of the decision.